You Can Get a Whole Turkey Leg at the Drive-Thru for the 'Game of Thrones' Finale

 And while the fast food chain doesn’t explicitly mention Game of Thrones or the Hound’s almost certainly rumbling stomach, they made it pretty clear who this promotion is for in their release.
 They describe the nine markets that will get the turkey legs like this:

-- "Denver, CO: a land of treacherous mountains divided by fertile river valleys with an abundance of stones.
-(1480 South Colorado Blvd. – Denver, CO 80222)"
+- "Denver, CO (1480 South Colorado Blvd. – Denver, CO 80222): "A land of treacherous mountains divided by fertile river valleys with an abundance of stones."

-- "Omaha, NE: a land of fertile farms that provides many of the crops that feed the country.
-(8429 West Center Rd. – Omaha, NE 68124)"
+- "Omaha, NE (8429 West Center Rd. – Omaha, NE 68124): a land of fertile farms that provides many of the crops that feed the country."

 While there is no end date for the turkey legs, they will be available for a limited time.
 Hopefully, Drogon makes the drive-thru maximum height clearance.